How to detect slow responses in Umbraco API?

 }

-Umbraco 8 allows you to easily save logs using the popular Serilog library.
+With Umbraco 8, you can effortlessly configure logs using the Serilog library.

 To set the logging level to “Warning” and above with Serilog you need to: